goschtl/zope/z3c.indexer/trunk/src/z3c/indexer/README.txt

   >>> valueIndexer.value
   Traceback (most recent call last):
   ...
-  NotImplementedError: Subclass must implement value property.
+  NotImplementedError: Subclass must implement the value property.

 Another use case which we didn't test is that a applyIn can contain the same object twice with different values.
 Let's test the built in union